Charlie and the Chocolate Factory (film): Critical response

-Depp's performance as Willy Wonka received widespread comparisons to Michael Jackson.
+Depp's performance as Willy Wonka drew comparisons to Michael Jackson.
 Roger Ebert was among the critics who made such comparisons, citing Depp's performance as the weak spot in an "otherwise mostly delightful" film and noting "[Willy Wonka's] reclusive lifestyle, the fetishes of wardrobe and accessories, the elaborate playground built by an adult for the child inside" as parallels between the two.
 Depp was surprised by the comparisons and stated that he did not base his performance on Jackson.
 Burton dismissed the comparisons and stated that, unlike Jackson, Depp's iteration of the character does not like children.
 Ann Hornaday of The Washington Post criticized Depp's acting: "The cumulative effect isn't pretty.
 Nor is it kooky, funny, eccentric or even mildly interesting.
 Indeed, throughout his fey, simpering performance, Depp seems to be straining so hard for weirdness that the entire enterprise begins to feel like those excruciating occasions when your parents tried to be hip."
 Owen Gleiberman of Entertainment Weekly praised Depp's performance, writing "he maintains the paradox, the mystery, of Willy Wonka: a misanthrope who has little patience for children, who can't even utter the word 'parents' without gagging, yet who invents for those same kids the purest and most luscious candies out of the sugar dream of his imagination."
-Depp received a Golden Globe nomination for his performance.
+Depp earned a Golden Globe Award for Best Actor – Musical or Comedy nomination for his performance but lost to Joaquin Phoenix for Walk the Line.